Anhinga: Species Profile

 Adult anhingas are large, dark waterbirds with a long, thin neck, a long, thin, pointed bill, a long tail, and silver patches on the wings.
 Males have greenish-black plumage overall, accentuated by silver-gray feathers on the upper back and wings that are edged with long white plumes.
 Females are brown with a lighter brown head and neck.
 Immature anhingas are more similar in coloring to adult females than to males.
 The anhinga is also known as the snakebird because it swims with its body submerged while stretching its head and neck out above the surface of the water, giving it the appearance of a snake about to strike while it glides through the water.
 Anhingas are also graceful fliers and can travel long distances without flapping their wings.

 Anhingas are in the darter family, Anhingidae.
 Like other darters, anhingas hunt by spearing fishes and other small prey with their sharp, slender beaks.
-Because anhingas are not able to waterproof their feathers with oil, their feathers become waterlogged, making it difficult for them to stay afloat.
+Because anhingas' feathers have an unique shape, their feathers become waterlogged when submerged in water, making it difficult for them to stay afloat.
 However, their waterlogged feathers allow them to dive easily and search for underwater prey, such as fish and amphibians.
 Anhingas can stay underwater for substantial periods of time.

 Anhingas often are seen perched with their wings spread, displaying their spectacular plumage.
 Whether wet or dry and especially in bright sunshine and cool temperatures, anhingas spread their wings, characteristically orienting themselves with their backs to the sun.
 Anhingas have unusually low metabolic rates and unusually high rates of body-heat loss.
 The spread-wing posture allows them to absorb solar energy to supplement their low metabolic heat production and to offset their high rate of heat loss.
 Anhingas lack the insulating layer of feathers sported by double-crested cormorants (Phalacrocorax auritus), which are sometimes confused with anhingas because of their similar appearance.
 Coupled with their low metabolism, the anhinga's lack of insulating feathers limits the northernmost extent of their range to the southeastern United States.
 While anhingas range widely to the south to take advantage of the warmer temperatures offered by South America, double-crested cormorants range to the colder climates of the north, all the way to Alaska.